-10. Exceptions to the 40 hours of instruction prior to TABE post-assessment are:

-- Students whose pre-test scores place them at the Low Adult Secondary EFL (ABE Level 5).
-Upon intake, the student must have the designation of "L" entered into the LACES Keyword 2 field. - Work Readiness Credential Students- This is a special class of short duration for students who only desire to study for a career readiness credential (CRC).
-To facilitate a successful outcome in this class, it is suggested that participants are limited to students whose TABE pre-test scale scores are ≥496 on Math and ≥501 in Reading.
-The 40 hour rule will be waived and a TABE post-assessment may be administered when the student has completed a minimum of 30 instructional hours.
+- 10. Exceptions to the 40 hours of instruction prior to TABE post-assessment are: - Participants whose pre-test scores place them at the Low Adult Secondary EFL (ABE Level 5).
+Upon intake, the participant must have the designation of "L" entered into the LACES Keyword 2 field. - Career Readiness Credential Participants- This is a special class of short duration for participants who only desire to study for a career readiness credential (CRC).
+To facilitate a successful outcome in this class, it is suggested that participants are limited to participants whose TABE pre-test scale scores are ≥496 on Math and ≥501 in Reading.
+The 40 hour rule will be waived and a TABE post-assessment may be administered when the participant has completed a minimum of 30 instructional hours.
 Hours spent post-testing cannot be counted as part of the minimum 30 instructional hours.
-To note this exception to the 40 hour rule, upon intake, the student must have the designation of "W" entered into the LACES Keyword 2 field.
+To note this exception to the 40 hour rule, upon intake, the participant must have the designation of "W" entered into the LACES Keyword 2 field.
 This exception can be used for one, single post-test in a fiscal year.
-Any subsequent post-testing of the student to make an initial or additional gain must follow the 40 hour rule. - 11.
-To determine level advancement or completion (educational gain), NRS Levels 1 5 students must be post-tested after the required number of instructional hours.
-Measurable Skill Gain via EFL post testing gain may be measured with a post-test in any subject area in which a participant was pre-tested.
+Any subsequent post-testing of the participant to make an initial or additional gain must follow the 40 hour rule. - 11.
+To determine level advancement or completion (educational gain), NRS Levels 1 4 participants must be post-tested after the required number of instructional hours.
+Measurable Skill Gains via EFL post testing gain may be measured with a post-test in any subject area in which a participant was pre-tested.
 The post-test scale scores are used to establish gain (if any).
-Scale scores obtained in one content area should not be compared to scale scores in another content area because separate scales were developed for each TABE 9 & 10 content area. - 12.
-One Measurable Skill Gain will be reported per POP.
+Scale scores obtained in one content area should not be compared to scale scores in another content area because separate scales were developed for each TABE 11 & 12 content area. - 12.
+One Measurable Skill Gains will be reported per POP.
 Multiple educational level gains will be documented on the NRS Tables if they occur in multiple POPs.
-Within a single POP, if a student has made an educational gain, we do not recommend multiple post-tests.
+Within a single POP, if a participant has made an educational gain, we do not recommend multiple posttests.
 In the case of multiple post-tests, a program must adhere to the recommended hours of instruction between test administrations and must alternate test forms.
 In no situation should a TABE subject be administered as a "progress test".